-Nuno has been teaching Design of Animal Experiments, Laboratory Animal Welfare and the 3Rs, Systematic Reviews, Animal Ethics, and Legislation of Animal Use, in laboratory animal science courses held in several Portuguese and foreign universities and research institutes.
+Nuno teaches Experimental Design, Laboratory Animal Welfare and the 3Rs, Animal Ethics, and Legislation of Animal Use, in laboratory animal science postgraduate courses at several Portuguese and foreign universities and research institutes.
 He also organizes courses and workshops on Experimental Design, Systematic Reviews, and Severity Classification of Procedures.

-- President-elect of ETPLAS, the EU Education and Training Platform for Laboratory Animal Science
+- President of ETPLAS, the EU Education and Training Platform for Laboratory Animal Science

 - Coordinator of the Portuguese National Network of Animal Welfare Bodies - RedeORBEA